 „William..“ He sighed, relieved.

-„Yes, Charles, it’s me… It’s alright.
+„Yes, Charles, it’s me… It’s all right.
 I came for you.“ I kept my voice controlled.
 Gently touching his left temple.
-Short locks of his blonde hair clumped together and stuck to the abrasion wound.
+Short locks of his blond hair clumped together and stuck to the abrasion wound.

 „Cannot.. cannot move.
 Lost.. blood.
 Lots of it..“ As he was speaking and fighting against dizziness and pain I shed out of my overcoat and covered his body with it, trying to keep my friend warm.

 „I can make this right, Charles.“ My corner teeth were ready for whatever was coming to us.